Tetagunta

-Tetagunta is one of the villages in Tuni Mandal in Kakinada district in Andhra Pradesh State and is located 14.1 km from its Mandal main town Tuni.
+Tetagunta is one of the villages in Tuni mandal in Kakinada district in Andhra Pradesh State and is located 14.1 km from its Mandal main city Tuni.
 It is 44.3 km from its district main city Kakinada.
 It has a population of 11,967 and people mostly depend on farming.
-Tetagunta village of Tuni Mandal is having the largest area of 4,033 hectares in the East Godavari District.It is located at a distance of 120 km from the state main city Visakhapatnam.
+Tetagunta village of Tuni Mandal is having the largest area of 4,033 hectares in the East Godavari District.
+It is located at a distance of 120 km from the state main city Visakhapatnam.